Johnnyevans32/kcc-hackathon/README.md

 1. **Create the KCC Credential**: The `KccCredential` class is used to create a credential with required data, including KYC evidence such as document verification and sanction screening.
 2. **Sign the Credential**: The Verifiable Credential is signed using the issuer's Bearer DID.
 3. **Protocol Installation**: The VC protocol is installed in the issuer's DWN for managing KCC issuance and storage.
+4. **Write Permission Request**: The issuer requests write permission to the customer's DWN by sending a GET request to the endpoint `https://vc-to-dwn.tbddev.org/authorize?issuerDid=${issuerDidUri}`.
-4. **Store the Credential**: The signed VC JWT is written as a private record in the customer's DWN.
+5. **Store the Credential**: The signed VC JWT is written as a private record in the customer's DWN.

 ## DWN Interaction